1974 British Commonwealth Games: Opening ceremony

 The opening ceremony was held in the mid afternoon, with Prince Philip as the attending royal.
 A fanfare announced the guard of honour by the New Zealand Defence Forces, inspected by Prince Philip.
 This was followed by the raising of flags of the past, present, and future hosts.
 God Save the Queen was sung.
 The field was then invaded by 2500 school children in red, white and blue rain slicks all forming in the centre to create the NZ74 symbol.
 The official promotional song, 'Join Together', composed especially for the games by Steve Allen, was performed by a mass choir, as well as 'What the world needs now is love'.
 A Māori concert group then performed action songs and a haka, before the teams march past.
 The athletes then took the oath and Sylvia Potts, the runner who fell mere meters from a gold medal finish in the 1970 Games, entered the stadium with the Queen's Baton.
 It was presented to Prince Philip who read the message from the Queen declaring the 1974 Christchurch 10th British Commonwealth Games open.
-The Commonwealth flag was then marched in and hauled up with a 21 gun salute.
+The Commonwealth flag was then marched in and hauled up with a 21-gun salute.

 Broadcasting

 The Games were also an important milestone in New Zealand television, marking the introduction of colour television.
 However, due to the NZBC's limited colour facilities, only athletics, swimming, and boxing could be broadcast in colour.

-Meanwhile, paralleling the Television coverage, the National Film Unit produced Games '74, a fine feature-length documentary of the Christchurch games (and the many events) in full colour.
+Meanwhile, paralleling the television coverage, the National Film Unit produced Games '74, a feature-length documentary of the Christchurch games (and the many events) in full colour.
 This has since been restored and is available on DVD.